damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 ## About GitLab

+Intro paragraph goes here :)

 {::options parse_block_html="true" /}

 <div class="panel panel-gitlab-purple">
 **GitLab Vision**
 {: .panel-heading #vision}
 <div class="panel-body">
 The vision of GitLab is to allow everyone to collaborate on all digital content so people can cooperate effectively and achieve better results, faster.
-We can do this by providing an integrated set of tools that allows you to go faster from idea to production.
+We can do this by providing an integrated set of tools that allows you to go faster [from idea to production].
 </div>
 </div>